-Please follow the headings that are laid out on our website for SURG - Proposal I or Proposal II
+Please follow the headings that are laid out on our website for SURG and SURG/CW - Proposal I or Proposal II.

 The effectiveness of your proposal will depend on your ability to explain the nature, context and scope of the project.
 The selection committee will also be looking for an indication that your project will be more than just a learning experience—what does it contribute to your field that we do not already know?

 Please make sure to put the key question or theme at the very start of the paragraph.
-Readers should not have to search through the body of the paragraph for the answer to "what are you studying and why is it important."
+Readers should not have to search through the body of the paragraph for the answers to "what you are studying and why it is important."

 - Conference fees are not allowed (apply separately to the Presentation Award program)